 The NL survives to this day.
 The AA, however, is mortally wounded, and folds after one more season.
 This brings a vacuum that is filled by the American League in 1901.
 In 1902, a new American Association will be formed, at the highest minor-league level.

-October 7, 1906: Snow flies at the West Side Grounds as the 1st one-city World Series opens, with the Cubs heavy favorites over the AL’s “Hitless Wonders.”
-Neither ballpark can accommodate the crowds‚ so the Chicago Tribune recreates the games on mechanical boards displayed at theaters.
+October 9, 1906: Snow flies at the West Side Grounds as the 1st one-city World Series opens, with the Cubs heavy favorites over the AL’s “Hitless Wonders.”
+Neither ballpark can fully accommodate the crowds‚ so the Chicago Tribune recreates the games on mechanical boards displayed at theaters.
 White Sox starter Nick Altrock and Cubs starter Mordecai “Three-Finger” Brown give up 4 hits each‚ but Cubs errors produce 2 unearned runs for a 2-1 White Sox victory.

 There will not be another World Series game played in snow for 91 years.
 As you might guess, that one was also played in a Great Lakes city, Cleveland.